francofgp/shutty-a-shutdown-timer/README.md

 ## Installation on windows (.EXE FILE)

-Just go to [LINK](https://github.com/francofgp/shutty-a-shutdown-timer/blob/master/dist/shutty.rar) and press "Download", unzip it and execute the exe inside of the folder!.
+Just go to [LINK](https://github.com/francofgp/shutty-a-shutdown-timer/blob/master/dist/shutty.exe) and press "Download"and execute the .exe file!.

 ## Execute in your editor